Reviews You Can Rely On

 Lens Quality

 Lens quality is the first thing you notice when donning a pair of sunglasses and is one of the most important things to consider when seeking out new specs.
 Every model in our test was designed with high-speed outdoor activities in mind, often specifically mountain biking or road cycling.
-In these settings, it's important that a lens provides sharp, clear optics without distortion and protection from the sun.
-We used each model in a variety of light conditions to test its versatility and protection.
+In these settings, a lens must provide sharp, clear optics without distortion and protection from the sun.
+We used each model in various light conditions to test its versatility and protection.
 It's important to consider a lens' UV protection and visible light transmission, optical quality, and durability when searching for a good pair of performance sunglasses.

 The Sutro's 20% VLT Prizm lens works well in medium to bright light.